-Because openUTM runs both on mainframes with the BS2000 operating system and under Unix systems and Windows systems, existing mainframe applications can be linked easily with new applications under Unix systems or Windows systems.
+Because openUTM runs both on mainframes with the BS2000 operating system and on Unix, Linux and Windows systems, existing mainframe applications can be linked easily with new applications on Unix and Linux systems or Windows systems.
 Small departmental servers can thus be integrated quickly and flexibly in a system of existing mainframe applications, for example.